-Roadblocks at work can quite literally stop you in your tracks, but responding to challenge is a significant component of the manager’s day-to-day.
-There are company roadblocks like managing churn and turnover, but they are a result of individual employees and teams not being able to do their job each day.
-Whatever the roadblock is, managers are the closest to be able to identify them and it is their role to do something about it.
+Roadblocks at work can quite literally stop you in your tracks, but responding to challenges is a significant component of the manager’s day-to-day responsibilities.
+Even organization-wide roadblocks, like managing churn and turnover, can often be traced back to individual employees and teams not being able to do their jobs each day.
+Whatever the roadblock is, managers are typically the best positioned to identify challenges and offer support for getting around, over or through them.

 Gallup reports that only 30% of US employees are engaged at work, and a staggeringly low 13% worldwide are engaged – figures that have stayed static over the past 12 years.
-Employees will become disengaged at work for many reasons: lack of alignment to corporate goals, no transparency, little room for progression.
+People become disengaged at work for many reasons: lack of alignment to corporate goals, poor transparency from leadership, little room for advancement.
 But, as the old adage goes, people leave managers, not companies.
 These roadblocks are all examples of challenges that can be worked through in the manager/employee relationship.

 When it comes to identifying, resolving and even preventing roadblocks, bear in mind this philosophy, “Bad managers tell employees what to do, good managers explain why they need to do it, but great managers involve people in decision making and improvement.”
 Learn more about how you as a manager can improve your relationships with team members by reflecting on how you handle roadblocks.

 You can’t remove roadblocks if you’re unable to identify them.
 Veteran managers should take time to reflect on past experiences and note trending roadblocks apparent amongst their teams.
 As a manager, how did you handle these challenges?
 What would you do differently today?